Beaches of Puerto Lopez sunset, Ecuador

 Restaurant Hotel Rosa Mística at Montañita, Ecuador.

-We were off to Manabí via the Spondylus Route “Ruta del Sol” visiting small fisherman villages along the way.
-We stopped at the Santuario Blanca Estrella del Mar near the ocean side where we saw a cross in the distance, a local vendor setting up along the quiet highway and the shore line from a cliff where we could see for miles.
+Our journey continued as we headed off to Manabí via the scenic Spondylus Route, also known as the “Ruta del Sol.”
+This coastal drive led us through charming small fishing villages along the way.
+We made a stop at the Santuario Blanca Estrella del Mar, perched near the ocean.
+From this vantage point, we could see a cross in the distance, a local vendor quietly setting up along the tranquil highway, and miles of stunning shoreline from the cliff’s edge.

 Santuario Blanca Estrella del Mar along the ocean in Ecuador.